bgoonz/gists-revamp/_CURRENT/674c3f16/Bash-Comma.md

 #### ✔ Create Files ➡ `touch`:

 We can create an empty file by typing `touch file_name`.
-It's going to create a new file in the current directory (the directory you are currently in) with your provided name.
+It’s going to create a new file in the current directory (the directory you are currently in) with your provided name.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*xu1wtv7gJ2NMvP60.gif" class="graf-image" /></figure>I created a hello.txt file in my current working directory.
 Again you can use `ls` command to see the file is created or not.

-Now open your hello.txt file in your text editor and write _Hello Everyone!_ into your hello.txt file and save it.
+Now open your hello.txt file in your text editor and write *Hello Everyone!* into your hello.txt file and save it.

 #### ✔ Display the Content of a File ➡ `cat`: